-- substance abuse
+- Substance abuse

-- the aftermath of infidelity
+- The aftermath of infidelity

-- lost loved ones
+- Lost loved ones

-- persistent anxiety
+- Persistent anxiety

 Note that these are special situations that may seriously affect your interactions as a couple.
-It’s natural to feel more vulnerable or more like a caretaker depending on your role in each circumstance.
+It’s natural to feel more vulnerable or more like a caretaker depending on your role in each case.
 Even so, you always want to strive to be your partner’s equal and for them to do the same.

-First and foremost, you can let your partner know how you feel every time this happens.
+First, you can let your partner know how you feel every time this happens.
 Communicate.
 Tell him what you need from him.
 Explain what would be helpful or put your mind at ease.